Dan Pena – The Trillion Dollar Man Review

-Dan Pena needs NO introduction or explanation but for those of you who still don’t know who The 50 Billion Dollar Man – Daniel S. Peña Sr. is, let’s start by saying he is also known as The Trillion Dollar Man and WITHOUT A SHADOW OF A DOUBT the most successful business coach on the planet.
+Dan Pena needs NO introduction or explanation but if you still do not know who Daniel Steven Peña Sr. is, allow me to start by saying he is also known as The Trillion Dollar Man and WITHOUT A SHADOW OF A DOUBT the most successful business coach on the planet.

 Dan Pena has a lot of famous and very successful mentees.
-Over the last 25 years, Dan has created around 800 billion dollars in equity and value with them and will probably soon become The Trillion Dollar Man.
+Over the last 25 years, Dan has created around trillions of dollars in equity and value with them.

-Dr. Klaus Kleinfeld, who is also a mentee of Dan Pena has created the largest deal in the history – it is worth 500 billion dollars.
+Dr. Klaus Kleinfeld, who is also a mentee of Dan Pena has created the largest private deal in history – it is worth 500 billion dollars.
 For more information about “the Davos in the desert” deal click here.